hpcc-systems/DataPatterns/README.md

     OUTPUT(recordDefinition, NAMED('recordDefinition'), ALL);

+This function can also emit a TRANSFORM function that provides explicit type casting where necessary, such as casting a STRING to an UNSIGNED.
+See the comments within the function for details.

-`BestRecordStructureFromPath` accepts the same arguments as `BestRecordStructure`.
+`BestRecordStructureFromPath` accepts the same optional arguments as `BestRecordStructure`.

 ### Testing